minio/docs/source/administration/bucket-replication.rst

 remove objects from the queue while scanning for new unreplicated objects to add to the queue.

+.. versionchanged:: RELEASE.2022-07-18T17-49-40Z

-MinIO queues failed replication operations and retries those operations until replication succeeds.
+   MinIO queues failed replication operations and retries those operations up to three (3) times.

-This helps keep replication up-to-date without relying on the MinIO scanner to notice unreplicated object versions.
+   MinIO dequeues replication operations that fail to replicate after three attempts.
+   The scanner can pick up those affected objects at a later time and requeue them for replication.

 .. versionchanged:: RELEASE.2022-08-11T04-37-28Z

    Failed or pending replications requeue automatically when performing a list or any ``GET`` or ``HEAD`` API method.